Background image

 Bendere's Story

-The rise of Ethiopian-born Sydney teenager, Bendere Oboya has been thrilling to watch.
-From a 60-seconds plus 400m athlete to Commonwealth Youth champion in 2017, 2018 Commonwealth Games representative on the Gold Coast, then the highest placed teenager at the 2019 World Championships ahead of her Olympic debut in Tokyo.
+The rise of Ethiopian-born Sydney teenager, Bendere Oboya over the last decade has been thrilling to watch.
+From a 60-seconds plus 400m athlete to Commonwealth Youth champion in 2017, Commonwealth Games representative on the Gold Coast, then the highest placed teenager at the 2019 world championships.
+In 2021 she made her Olympic debut over 400m, then post-Tokyo a move to a new event – the 800m.

 Oboya arrived in Australia in 2003 aged three with her family including five siblings.
 She participated in athletics from an early age, initially at Blacktown Little Athletics, but when she was 16, a school athletics trip to Canada encouraged her to take an athletics career more seriously, locating a coach and commencing training.